 - At .10: Clear deterioration of reaction time and control, slurred speech, slowed thinking and poor coordination.

-Using a Blood Alcohol Concentration (BAC) Calculator
+Tool: Blood Alcohol Concentration (BAC) calculator

 Keep in mind, however, that you should always take precautions before getting behind the wheel to protect the safety of yourself and others.
 People are affected by alcohol differently, and it may be unsafe for you to drive even if you’re under your state’s DUI limits.